quietworks/tread/CONTRIBUTING.md

-# Contributing to Papertrail
+# Contributing to Tread

-Thank you for your interest in contributing to Papertrail!
+Thank you for your interest in contributing to Tread!

 ## Development Setup